gseth/ControlAltAI-Nodes/README.md

 For more details on these models, their capabilities, and licensing information, you can visit the <a href="https://blackforestlabs.ai/">Black Forest Labs website</a>

+### Flux Regional Spatial Control Acknowledgment

+Inspired from: <a href="https://github.com/attashe/ComfyUI-FluxRegionAttention">Flux Region Attention by Attashe</a>

 ### License

 This project is licensed under the MIT License.